NBKRedSpy/QM_DontUnloadVestSlots/SteamReadMe.txt

 [h1]Quasimorph Don't Unload Vest Slots[/h1]

+[h1]Important[/h1]

+This version of the mod is only for the opt in beta version of the game!

+[h1]Docs[/h1]

 On the after raid screen, prevents the vest quick slots at the bottom of the screen from being unloaded.

+Click the unload button while holding shift to use the normal unload which unloads the vest slots.

 [h1]Support[/h1]